- Some of the biggest names in publishing are back on the shelves this fall

 The author is at the top of his game as his playful language pulses with a beat like the classic jazz and soul music he writes about, riffing on the counterculture and complex racial politics of the East Bay Area.

-Kevin Powers, "The Yellow Birds" In stores now
+Kevin Powers, "The Yellow Birds"

 Kevin Powers is winning rave reviews for his first novel, "The Yellow Birds," a personal and moving story of two young soldiers caught in the crossfire of the war in Iraq.
 Powers knows his subject firsthand.
 Before becoming a writer, he served as a U.S. Army machine gunner in some of Iraq's bloodiest battles in 2004 and 2005.